ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 * additional information that helps with navigation inside a layer and between the layers, for example, easy identification of resources at the physical layer in primary versus backup paths, if the underlay resources are used for load balancing or for backup,
-* provide capability to model nodes, tps and links contained in a network, but also nodes and links shared between networks
+* capability to model nodes, termination points, and links contained in a network, but also nodes and links shared between networks, and
 * provide relationships between networks, either for modelling of underlay and overlay or modelling network that contains multiple netwworks